dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

 ### Automated scans

 There’s a fair amount of ARIA misuse on [en.wikipedia.org](http://en.wikipedia.org).
 The worst offender is setting `role="button"` on checkbox inputs, which is not valid.
 It looks like Wikipedia is using the [checkbox hack](https://css-tricks.com/the-checkbox-hack/) to support show/hide functionality in case JavaScript isn’t loaded, then progressively  enhancing them, although it seems like the only change when JavaScript is loaded is toggling `aria-expanded="true"` on the checkbox when it is clicked.
-Interestingly, the button role breaks the explicit labeling by `for`/`id` attributes, meaning that if there wasn’t an `aria-labelledby` attribute, the control would not have an accessible name.
+Interestingly, the button role breaks the explicit labeling by `for`/`id` attributes, meaning that if there wasn’t an `aria-label` attribute, the control would not have an accessible name.

 <figure>
   <img src="/images/accessibility-top-100/wikipedia/checkbox_hack.png" alt="A screenshot showing the checkbox hack HTML and CSS code used for the show/hide functionality." class="cmp-article__image">